TNCTennant Company

 Structural break signals

-TNC qualifies for the Watch on decline sigma.
+TNC qualifies for the Amber List on decline depth.

 The structural read